am1468/Uthldap/README.md

 # Uthldap
 Used to authenticate on the University of thessaly LDAP server, created for World Wide Web Technologies Course

+#Important Notice
+!The University of Thessaly LDAP server requires a VPN connection to operate

 # Library installation